-As related in the Monitor's 2006-07 annual report, the aggregate number of producer-car loading sites had fallen from 709 to 474 over the course of the last eight crop years.
+As related in the Monitor's 2006-07 annual report, the aggregate number of producer-car loading sites had fallen from 709 to 474 over the course of the preceding eight crop years.
 Much of this net decline was the product of a reduction in the number of sites maintained by CN and CP.
 Still, the operation of a portion of these was assumed by various shortline railways, which resulted in their count rising from 65 to a height of 166 by the end of the 2003-04 crop year.
 However, the subsequent demise of several small carriers resulted in some of these reverting back to Class-1-carrier control.
 By the end of the 2006-07 crop year only 106 producer-car loading sites remained under the umbrella of shortline operators.
-The first six months of the 2007-08 crop year produced only minor changes in these totals with the number operated by Class 1 carriers having declined from 368 to 359, while those tied to the shortline carriers increased by two to 108.
+The first nine months of the 2007-08 crop year produced further changes in these totals with the number operated by Class 1 carriers having declined from 368 to 346, while those tied to the shortline carriers increased by two to 108.

-Producer-car shipments during the first half of the 2007-08 crop year increased by 3.7% from that handled a year earlier, rising to 5,188 from 5,002.
-In relation to the volume of grain shipped in covered hoppers, producer-car loadings accounted for just 3.7% of the overall total.
-This share increased to 5.9% when gauged against CWB grains alone, which constituted the majority of producer car movements.
-Both values were consistent with the 3.6% and 6.0% shares respectively secured twelve months before.
+Producer-car shipments during the first nine months of the 2007-08 crop year increased by 4.5% from that handled in the same period a year earlier, rising to 7,925 from 7,583.
+In relation to the volume of grain shipped in covered hoppers, producer-car loadings accounted for just 4.0% of the overall total.
+This proved consistent with the 3.9% share garnered the year before.
+However, when gauging the movement of CWB grains alone, this proportion increased to 6.6% as compared to the 4.4% share secured twelve months before.

-53 Primary elevator tariffs posted significant reductions in the second quarter of the 2007-08 crop year.
+&lt;sup>66 A number of primary elevator tariffs posted reductions in the second quarter of the 2007-08 crop year.
 The increases noted here reflect the net impact of these reductions, and the overall escalation in these rates since the beginning of the crop year.

-54 Changes in the posted tariff rates for single car movements of wheat varied widely depending on the carrier and corridor involved.
-These ranged from a net reduction of about3.4% on CN movements to Prince Rupert to an increase of about 3.9% on CP movements to Vancouver.
+&lt;sup>67 Changes in the posted tariff rates for single car movements of wheat varied widely depending on the carrier and corridor involved.
+These ranged from a net reduction of about 7.0% on CN movements to Prince Rupert to a net increase of about 3.3% on CN movements to Thunder Bay.